bennof/tabularrasa/README.md

 # Tabular Rasa

-A minimal CSS/JS library written in SCSS.
+A minimal CSS/JS library written in SCSS/JS/WebPack/.

 ## Pricing (Germany only)

 This GIT is released under MIT license with an exception for Germany.
 Users in Germany and german public institutions can buy an annual license for 5000 Euro per year.
-This was necessary due to conflicts with my employer.
 This limitation will be removed as soon as possible.

 ## Build